sonatype/nvs-github-action/README.md

 ### `email`

-**Required** Email used to send NVS Report after scan is complete.
+**Required** Where to send Nexus Vulnerability Scan after scan is complete.

 ### `password`

-**Required** Password to access NVS Report.
+**Required** Password to access Nexus Vulnerability Scan.

 ### `directory`

-**Required** Application directory containing the application and dependencies to scan.
+**Required** Directory containing the application and dependencies to scan.

 ## Example Usage

-The Nexus Vulnerability Scanner supports several ecosystems, including Java, Go, JavaScript, Python, Ruby, NuGet, and [more](https://www.sonatype.com/languages-packages).
+The Nexus Vulnerability Scanner supports several ecosystems including Java, Go, JavaScript, Python, Ruby, NuGet, and [more](https://www.sonatype.com/languages-packages).
 Dependent on the ecosystem, other workflow actions may be necessary to prepare the application for analysis.

 ### Java